-The CIA's underworld informants, all former Havana casino bosses, had bur- had established a beachied \$750,000 in Cuba when they fled Fidel Castro.
+The CIA's underworld informants, all former Havana casino bosses, had buried \$750,000 in Cuba when they fled Fidel Castro.
 Therefore, they had a stake in encouraging the United States to undertake the invasion to overthrow Castro, the Bee reported.